Leroks/feed_the_rabbit/README.md

 # feed_the_rabbit
-a very simple text-based feeding the rabbit game one of my first projects
+a very simple text-based feeding the rabbit game
+\none of my first projects